Álom.net

 Álom.net, also known as Dream Well, is a 2009 Hungarian romantic comedy film written and directed by Gábor N. Forgács.

-It was panned by critics, with some considering it to be one of the worst films ever made.
+The film was panned by critics, with some considering it to be one of the worst films ever made.

 Synopsis

 Regina, the once popular girl has to make new friends at her new, conservative school.
 Problems arrive when she becomes enemies with Lívia, the school's queen bee, and falls in love with Márk, a musician.
 If these weren't enough, she decides to organize a cheerleader team.